 Hit our mead recipe area and share your favorite mead recipe, or find a new one to try.

-If you’re one of those who dives in deep to master a new skill, then the Patron membership is for you.
+If you’re one of those who dives in deep to master a new skill, then the Patron membership (make sure you’re logged into your free accout first!) is for you.
 In the Patron area of the forum and site, there are award winning, proven recipes for all types of meads.
 We talk about advanced fermentation techniques you can use to get a better mead in less time, and you can hang out with very talented people to talk mead.
 You can hang out in our chat board, and post your own saga of meadmaking and track your recipes with the mead blog.

 See what is going on in the professional meadmaking world.
 Or join us on Gotmead Live, our radio show, and call in to speak with professional mead makers, aspiring new meaderies, and influential people in the industry.
 Bring your questions for our team of experienced mead makers on Making Mead – Back to Basics.